-Things to Do This Labor Day Weekend in the Sacramento Area
+Labor Day Weekend Events in the Greater Sacramento Area

-This Asian-inspired night market held at Cal Expo in the Arden Arcade area is a multicultural bonanza of all things food!
+This annual night market held at Cal Expo in the Arden Arcade area is a multicultural bonanza of all things food!
 There will be more than 150 food vendors, plus arts & crafts, games, and entertainment for the whole family.
-Plus, there will be an artisan market and a bar for the grown ups.
-Please note: tickets must be purchased in advanced; no tickets will be available at the door.
+Plus, there will be an artisan market and a bar for the grown-ups.
+Please note: tickets must be purchased in advance; no tickets will be available at the door.

-Experience pop culture with an anime twist at this annual event held at the Sacramento Convention Center in Downtown Sacramento.
+Experience pop culture with an anime twist at this annual event held at the SAFE Credit Union Convention Center in Downtown Sacramento.
 The event is a jam-packed weekend of events revolving around beloved animated characters, and includes panel discussions, workshops, autograph sessions, a cosplay masquerade, gaming, karaoke and much more!